 Another crucial aspect of communication is handling difficult situations and angry customers tactfully and patiently.
 Front desk employees should remain calm, empathise with the caller or customer's concerns, and provide appropriate solutions or escalate the issue to a supervisor when necessary.

-4. Mind your body language
+4. Mind your body language.

 In addition to verbal communication skills, non-verbal communication plays a significant role in front desk etiquette.
 Body language, such as maintaining eye contact, open posture, and friendly gestures, can enhance the front desk team overall communication experience and make visitors feel more comfortable and valued.

-5. Improve product knowledge
+5. Improve the product knowledge

 Front desk employees must also be well-versed in the company's products and services to provide accurate information to customers.
 Product knowledge instils customer confidence and helps upsell or cross-sell opportunities, thereby benefiting the business.